sushantPatrikar/pingpong/README.md

 # pingpong
 Controls:
-Left arrow key - Moving Left
+Left arrow key - Move Left

-Right arrow key - Moving Right
+Right arrow key - Move Right

 To see how the AI plays this game, Click <a href="https://github.com/sushantPatrikar/pingpongAI">here</a>